thoughtspot/thoughtspot.github.io/_spotiq/overview.md

 8. Click **Upload**.

-   The system presents you with a few choices.
+   ThoughtSpot presents you with a few choices.

    ![]({{ site.baseurl }}/images/spotiq-choice.png)